Services and resources

 This website has information on everything you'll need to do throughout your studies, from choosing a program to getting your diploma.
 Some of these academic essentials are offered at the undergraduate level only.
 Check out the Undergraduate Student Guide.

-The ARC provides support and tools to meet the personal, professional, and academic needs of all First Nations, Métis, and Inuit students.
-Whether you are looking for a study space for midterms and exams, need access to a computer for your research paper, or are looking to meet other Indigenous students on campus, be sure to stop by the ARC throughout the academic year.
+The IRC provides support and tools to meet the personal, professional, and academic needs of all First Nations, Métis, and Inuit students.
+Whether you are looking for a study space for midterms and exams, need access to a computer for your research paper, or are looking to meet other Indigenous students on campus, be sure to stop by the IRC throughout the academic year.

 How can the CDC support me as an Indigenous student?

 The Career Development Centre offers various career services and resources to help students and recent alumni identify and enhance their job skills.

 I’m ready to apply for a position.
 What’s next?